dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

 In lieu of share verification information in SS-share(), a sender needs to certify shares so that parties cannot tamper with them.

-A naive way would be for the sender to simply sign every share.
-A better way is for the sender to combine all shares in a Merkle tree, certify the root, and send with each share a proof of membership (i.e., a Merkle tree paths to the root);
+The sender combines all shares in a Merkle tree, certifies the root, and sends with each share a proof of membership (i.e., a Merkle tree path to the root);
-then parties need to check only one signature when they collect shares for reconstruction.
+parties need to check only one signature when they collect shares for reconstruction.
+After reconstruction, parties can re-encode the Merkle tree and verify it was generated correctly.

+To verify share-generation in the slow path, the sender additionally certifies E(tx-key), the threshold encryption of symmetric key used for encrypting the transaction.

 ### Scenario-by-scenario Walkthrough